Skip to main content

 For the tasting menu format specifically: the Bertako and Tradicional menus give the kitchen room to sequence dishes with intention, which suits a celebratory meal better than a rushed à la carte.
 If you are coming for a special occasion, choose one of the set menus rather than ordering individually.

-Arcos de Quejana works leading for couples or small groups who want a destination meal in the Basque interior without the reservation difficulty or price of the region's starred restaurants.
+Arcos de Quejana works well for couples or small groups who want a destination meal in the Basque interior without the reservation difficulty or price of the region's starred restaurants.
 The rural hotel setting makes it a natural fit for an overnight stay; the private attic room makes it viable for a small business dinner or birthday.
 It is not the right choice if you want an urban dining room or the progressive techniques of somewhere like Mugaritz in Errenteria.
 The cooking here is updated tradition, not avant-garde.

 Order the cod.
-Michelin specifically flags it, and having both Pilpil and Vizcaína on offer is a reliable indicator the kitchen handles it properly.
+Michelin specifically flags it, having both Pilpil and Vizcaína on offer is a reliable indicator the kitchen handles it properly.
 Follow it with the local cheeses, which are produced in the area and served as a substantive course.
 For the overall structure, one of the two set menus (Bertako or Tradicional) gives you a better sequenced experience than ordering à la carte.

 Yes, particularly if you want a rural Basque setting rather than an urban dining room.
-The panelled rooms have genuine character, the private attic room with panoramic lift access works well for small celebrations, and the wine cellar is available for guest visits.
+The panelled rooms have genuine character, the private attic room with panoramic lift access works well for small celebrations, the wine cellar is available for guest visits.
 At €€ pricing with a Michelin Plate, it delivers occasion-worthy quality without the outlay of a starred restaurant.
 Book the attic room in advance if your group needs privacy.

 Kexaa is a small village; the comparison set extends to the broader Basque Country.
 For traditional cuisine at a similar price tier, look at our full Kexaa restaurants guide.
 If your budget extends to €€€€ and you want starred cooking, Arzak and Azurmendi are the region's benchmarks.
 For progressive techniques, Mugaritz is the most challenging option in the Basque area.

 No dress code is confirmed in our data.
-Given the rural hotel setting, the Michelin Plate recognition, and the €€ price tier, smart casual is a safe default.
+Given the rural hotel setting, the Michelin Plate recognition, the €€ price tier, smart casual is a safe default.
 The panelled rooms have a rustic-formal feel, so trainers and beachwear would be out of place, but you do not need to dress for a starred urban restaurant.

 It is a rural hotel restaurant in Kexaa, Araba, which means you are making a deliberate trip rather than walking in from a nearby street.
 Plan transport in advance.
 The two set menus (Bertako and Tradicional) are the most structured way to eat here; the à la carte is available but the kitchen's strengths show better across a sequence.
 The cod and local cheeses are the dishes Michelin highlights directly.
 The wine cellar is open for guest visits, so factor that in if you are staying overnight.